meegpipe/meegpipe/tutorials/README.md

   this tutorial is so simple that is should be trivial to follow all the steps using your own dataset.

+* The [EMG correction tutorial][emg-tut] is a very simple illustration of how _meegpipe_ can be used to minimize muscle artifacts in the EEG.

 [eog-tut]: ./eog/README.md
+[emg-tut]: ./emg/README.md